SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Conditional statements are covered in more detail in :doc:`ControlFlow`.

-Swift's strict type-checking means that non-boolean values cannot be substituted for ``Bool``.
+Swift's strong type-checking means that non-boolean values cannot be substituted for ``Bool``.
 You cannot, for example, say::

     (swift) var i = 1